fzerocentral/fzerocentral/rules/x.md

 **3-Laps:** Before the timer of the 3-lap attempt first starts.

 **Fast Laps:** Before Boost Power and/or any advanced technique is performed that leads into the fast lap being attempted (example: the save state must be set before starting the AGG setup for a fast lap)

+## Flashcart Rules

+1. When playing the Expansion Kit, you must use the unmodified Japanese F-Zero X + Expansion Kit combined ROM.
+Other configurations, such as a regular F-Zero X ROM patched by unofficial means to add EK tracks, are not allowed.
+(There are known differences between even the regular Japanese ROM and the base part of the combined ROM.)

+1. Only the following flash carts are allowed: Everdrive 64 (v2.5, v3, X5, and X7) and 64Drive.
+These are the only ones tested by the community to work correctly with F-Zero X and the FZX + EK combined ROM.

+Proof will be handled in a similar fashion as times set on a regular cartridge, except that flashcart times may undergo tighter scrutiny, due to the easier access to cheat codes and game patches (both of which are not allowed).
+Video proof for all times is highly recommended.

 ## Normal X ladder and Death Race Ladder Rules